bonitoo-io/influxdb-upgrade-example/README.md

 ### InfluxDB V1 Upgrade process

 Let's assume that we have running InfluxDB 1.X in Docker.
-Cinfugration `influxdb.conf` and `data-v1` are stored in the local directory.
+Configration `influxdb.conf` and `data-v1` are stored in the local directory.
 ```
 docker run -p 8086:8086 \
       -v $PWD/data-v1:/var/lib/influxdb \